codefog/contao-haste/docs/Dca/index.md

 ```

 As you can see `haste_ajax_operation` contains the configuration array for this
 operation.
-We only have to tell it to what `field` we refer and the possible states
+We only have to tell it to what `field` we refer and the possible options
 with the value and the corresponding icon.
 Done.
 You've just implemented the regular
 toggle feature.

-### Multiple states
+### Multiple options

 In contrast to the default core implementation, Haste supports multiple states.
 Let's say you would like to implement a light traffic system with three values: